6 Reasons to use NDA for IT Development

 If you’re at the stage of discussion where you are transitioning from simply talking about your ideas in a basic sense to discussing your specific method for how you’ll do things, you are at the point where you should be asking for an NDA.
-Ideas are not something that fall under copyright protections, but you can protect your specific methodology using an NDA.
+Ideas are not something that falls under copyright protection, but you can protect your specific methodology using an NDA.

 If your spending a big bankroll on a project, get an NDA.
 You don’t want to dump a lot of money into your project only to have your ideas given away.
-Then your investment becomes a donation when your project is leaked to the public.
+In the worst case scenario, your investment becomes a donation when your project is leaked to the public.

 Like Kentucky Fried Chicken, Pepsi, and Coca-Cola, if you’ve got a big trade secret to protect, you’ll definitely want NDAs.